-Attention!
-The troubleshooting process described below by measuring pressure is only possible on vehicles with an unregulated air conditioning compressor.
+Caution!
+The troubleshooting process described below by measuring pressure is only possible on vehicles with a non-adjustable air conditioning compressor.

-Troubleshooting in by measuring pressure must be carried out in the following order.
-Prepare the MoDiC unit or DIS tester for operation, connect it to the vehicle and display the temperature value in the evaporator on the display screen.
-Install a thermometer 5 cm from the ceiling of the passenger compartment, bring its indication out of the passenger compartment (mirror).
+Troubleshooting by measuring pressure should be carried out in the following order.
+Prepare the MoDiC or DIS tester for operation, connect it to the car and display the temperature value in the evaporator on the display screen.
+Install a thermometer 5 cm from the ceiling of the passenger compartment, bring its indication outside the passenger compartment (mirror).

-Warm up the engine and bring it to partial load mode (speed 2000 min-1).
+Warm up the engine and bring it to partial load mode (rotation speed 2000 min⁻¹).
 Close all doors and windows, set the recirculation mode.
-Select the air distribution mode for the footwell and the heated glass mode.
-Set the temperature and fan speed to maximum.
-Warm up the air in the passenger compartment to 40°C and turn on the air conditioning compressor.
+Select the air distribution mode to the footwell and the glass heating mode.
+Set the temperature and fan supply to maximum.
+Warm up the air in the cabin to 40°C and turn on the air conditioning compressor.

 At an ambient temperature of +20 to +40°C, pressure within the following limits is considered normal: